Call Us Now!

 Lime-Rich or Chalky Soil

 Lime-rich, or chalky, soils can be heavy or light.
-Made up of alkaline and calcium carbonate, this soil type tends to lack the nutrients necessary to support some kinds of trees and shrubs.
-For this reason, when having this type of soil, choose a plant that can withstand alkaline conditions.
+Made up of alkaline and calcium carbonate, this soil lacks the nutrients necessary to support some trees and shrubs.
+For this reason, choose a plant that can withstand alkaline conditions when having this type of soil.

-One way you can identify this type of soil is by locating any white lumps.
-Also, if you wish to add nutrients to chalky soils, then you can add a bit of clay soil.
+One way to identify this type of soil is to locate any white lumps.
+Another way to add nutrients to chalky soils is to add a bit of clay soil.

 Silt Soils